 - Keep soft objects, toys, and loose bedding out of your baby’s sleep area.
 Don’t use pillows, blankets, quilts, sheepskins, and pillow-like crib bumpers in your baby’s sleep area.
 Keep any other items away from your baby’s face.

 - Do not allow smoking around your baby.
 Don’t smoke before or after the birth of your baby, and don’t let others smoke around your baby.

 - Keep your baby’s sleep area close to, but separate from, where you and others sleep.
 Your baby should not sleep in a bed or on a couch or armchair with adults or other children, but he or she can sleep in the same room as you.
-If you bring the baby into bed with you to breastfeed, put him or her back in a separate sleep area, such as a bassinet, crib, or cradle when finished.
+If you bring the baby into bed with you to breastfeed, put him or her back in a separate sleep area, such as a bassinet, crib, or cradle, when finished.

 - Do not let your baby overheat during sleep.
 Dress your baby in light sleep clothing, and keep the room at a temperature that is comfortable for an adult.

 - Reduce the chance that flat spots will develop on your baby’s head.
-Provide “tummy time” when your baby is awake and someone is watching; change the direction that your baby lies in the crib from one week to the next; and avoid too much time in car seats, carriers, and bouncers.
+Provide “tummy time” when your baby is awake and someone is watching; change the direction in which your baby lies in the crib from one week to the next; and avoid too much time in car seats, carriers, and bouncers.

 - A safe crib is the best place for your baby to sleep.
 Make sure your crib doesn’t have missing or broken hardware, cutout designs in the headboard or footboard, slats more than 2 and 3/8″ apart, or corner posts over 1/16″ high.